sandrios/sandrios-firebase-chat/README.md

 Cloud Functions for write access.
 These functions can only be invoked using the firebase functions client SDK:
 ```
-1. Function: 'registerDevice'
+Function: 'registerDevice'
 /**
- *  Register device
+ *  Register Device
  *  This will create user entry in the firestore if not present
  *  This will also remove previously added token for other user and add the token to current user
  *
- *  @token {string} FCM token to send push notifications
+ *  @param {string} token FCM token to send push notifications
+ *  @param {string} displayName Display Name of the user
  */

- 2. Function: 'unregisterDevice'
+ Function: 'unregisterDevice'
 /**
  *  Unregister device
  *  This will remove the fcmToken from the firestore if present
- *  Can only be accessed by only authorized Firebase Users.
+ *  Can only be accessed by only authorized Firebase UserCollection.
  *
  *  To prevent chat notifications after logout
  *
- *  @token {string} FCM token to stop sending notifications
+ *  @param {string} token FCM token to stop sending notifications
  */

- 3. Function: 'sendMessage'
+ Function: 'sendMessage'
 /**
  *  Send Message
- *  Can only be accessed by only authorized Firebase Users.
+ *  Can only be accessed by only authorized Firebase UserCollection.
- *  To use media messages, upload the media files to either firebase storage or your backend and then add the URL in content payload with appropriate media type.
  *
  *  This will send push notifications to every user present in the channel
  *
- *  @chatId {string} ID of the chat channel
+ *  @param {string} chatId ID of the chat channel
- *  @type {string} Type of message ("text", "image", "video")
+ *  @param {string} type Type of message ("text", "image", "video")
- *  @content {string} Payload based on the type of message
+ *  @param {string} content Payload based on the type of message
  */

- 3. Function: 'setAllMessagesAsRead'
+ Function: 'setAllMessagesAsRead'
  // Invoke on last position scroll of list
 /**
  *  Set all messages in the chat channel as read for the user